diojer/vault/Economics/Econometrics and Statistics/Econometrics/Third Year/Panel Data/Testing for Models.md

+>Do not test with robust standard errors until all models have been tested for.
 # Testing for Fixed Effects vs. OLS
 >If any coefficient of an $f_{i}$ term is significant, we know we should use a fixed effects model instead of OLS.
 Consequently, we can do a joint-hypothesis testing if they are all statistically equal to zero:
 $$